JamesSinnott1994/Quiz-Game/README.md

 3. To be able to pick a quiz topic.
 4. To be given feedback on my answers.
 5. To be rewarded when I get the right answer.
-6. To be able to track my score.
+6. To be able to see my score.

 As a **returning player**, I want:
 1. To skip any instructions and jump straight into a new game.